jvalenzuela/atform/doc/source/ref.rst

 or drawings, and should bear some identifying link to these related resources.
-Adding references to tests is a two-step process, starting with defining the reference categories using :py:func:`testgen.add_reference_category` in the setup area.
-With categories defined, the references argument of :py:class:`testgen.Test` is then available to specify references for each test procedure.
+Adding references to tests is a two-step process, starting with defining the reference categories using :py:func:`atform.add_reference_category` in the setup area.
+With categories defined, the references argument of :py:class:`atform.Test` is then available to specify references for each test procedure.
 The sample below shows test procedures with two reference categories: